RayHightower/rayhightower.github.com/source/_posts/2013-04-20-ack-written-perl-useful-with-ruby.markdown

 ---
 <img src="/images/ack.png" align="right" height="237" width="230" alt="Ack Linux Mac OS X" title="Ack Linux Mac OS X">

-Ack is a command line tool that lets developers search large trees of source code very quickly.
+[Ack](http://beyondgrep.com/) is a command line tool that lets developers search large trees of source code very quickly.
 If you are looking for a method definition in a haystack of files, Ack will find the needle for you.
+Many devs regard Ack as a replacement for [grep](http://en.wikipedia.org/wiki/Grep).

 The Elmhurst [ChicagoRuby](http://chicagoruby.org) meetings are always a source of unexpected learning.
-The Saturday meetings are small and unstructured, with plenty of room for surprises.
-Today we were joined by [Andy Lester](http://twitter.com/petdance), creator of [Ack](http://beyondgrep.com/).
-Andy released Act v 2.0 two days before the meeting, and he shared some of the latest features in an impromptu demo.
+Today we were joined by [Andy Lester](http://twitter.com/petdance), creator of Ack.
+Andy released Act v 2.0 two days before the meeting.
+He shared some of the latest features in an impromptu demo.

 <!--more-->
 ####Installing Perl on Mac OS X